The truth is: it’s not about me.

 I came to find that everything my intuition was telling me, was counter to everything my friends and the “experts” were saying.
 It was a lonely road to forge on my own, but that has only fueled my intent to give others the support I didn’t have.

-I was with a guy who I knew wasn’t going to meet my needs, but I recognized that this was becoming a pattern for me.
-So I began to question the validity of those supposed “needs”.
+I was with a guy who I knew wasn’t going to meet my needs, but I recognized that this was becoming a pattern for me, and I began to question the validity of those supposed “needs”.
 What I uncovered beneath all of the ones in question, was a quest for reassurance and validation.

 Did I really want to spend my life reliant on others for this?
-Or could I validate myself??
-Sure enough – I CAN!
+Could I actually validate myself??
+Sure enough – you CAN!
 And it’s actually the only way that works.
-So I set out to learn how to become secure from within, and I’ve gotten really good at it.
+So I set out to learn how to do that, and I’ve gotten really good at it.